uk-gov-mirror/hmrc.aws-ecs-appmesh-ingress-gateway/README.md

-# aws-ecs-sidecar-tls-proxy
+# aws-ecs-appmesh-ingress-gateway

-Builds a Nginx Docker image to use as a sidecar that provides end-to-end TLS for micro-services on the MDTP platform.
+Builds an nginx docker image to use as a sidecar that acts as a proxy to enable us to use appmesh on the MDTP platform.
 It is built from the Nginx Alpine Docker image in order to minimise it's footprint. https://hub.docker.com/_/nginx